mainwp/mainwp-child/readme.txt

 * Fixed: Branding for Server Information page and Clone page title
 * Fixed: Incorrect heatmap data and warnings
 * Fixed: Can not add child site because get favicon timeout
-* Fixed: Hiding UpdraftPlus, WP Rocket toolbar and their notices when set to hide plugins
+* Fixed: Hiding UpdraftPlus, WP Rocket toolbar, and their notices when set to hide plugins

 = 2.0.23 - 8-7-15 =
 * Fixed: An issue with Heatmaps not loading